The Islamic Dilemma

 Ali: Well, if I say yes, I have to address the fact that the Quran contradicts the Bible.

-Christian: And if you say no, my question to you is why does the Quran affirm the Torah and the Gospel like in 5:47?
+Christian: And if you say no, my question to you is this: why does the Quran affirm the Torah and the Gospel like in Quran 5.47?